-Join the Positively Parkinson’s Pool Swim Challenge!
+Join the The Big Splash For Parkinson’s 2021 Pool Swim Challenge!
 Choose your distance and get swimming to raise money to cure Parkinson’s.

-In July 2021 Peter Burns, Vicky Knight and 10 other swimmers, some of whom are living with Parkinson’s, will be taking on the Positively Parkinson’s Swim challenge raising funds and awareness for Cure Parkinson’s’ pioneering research.
+On Saturday 7 August 2021 superhero supporters Peter Burns, Vicky Knight and 10 other swimmers, some of whom are living with Parkinson’s, will be taking on the The Big Splash For Parkinson’s Challenge by swimming 5,000 metres across the Solent from Gosport to Ryde on the Isle of Wight, all whilst raising funds and awareness for Cure Parkinson’s’ pioneering research.

 - Sign up here for free, with our registration form.